A make-ahead breakfast treat!

 - Make cream cheese filling by combining cream cheese, sugar, egg white, vanilla and flour in a small bowl.
 Whisk until smooth.
 Set aside.

-- If baking the Danish immediately, preheat oven to 425F.
+- If baking the strudel immediately, preheat oven to 425F.

 - Prepare pastry by rolling out dough between two sheets of parchment paper to form a rectangle slightly larger than 8 x 10 (20 x 25 cm) inches.
 Place pastry, still resting on bottom sheet of parchment, on a baking tray, with the short side closest to you.